informalsystems/vdd/blockchain/blockchain.md

 Until now, we have established soundness of the blockchain, and some invariants expected from correct validators when observed from the outside.
 Below we describe the internals of the [consensus algorithm][arXiv].
-For details we refer to the [paper][arXiv] or to a later (more complete version) of this specifications.
+For details we refer to the [paper][arXiv].
-*Remark:* right
+*Remark:* For
-now the goal is to have a formal understanding of the outside view of the blockchain in order to be able to specify other protocols.
+now the goal of this specification is to have a formal understanding of the outside view of the blockchain in order to be able to specify other protocols.

 ## Distributed Problem Statement